r-temp/NetworkSimulatorPublic/README.md

 Once the installation is done comment the 2 lines out again. \
 You can use `./run_base_img.sh` later to launch the base image without the simulator and configure it (install dependencies) \
 You can set GRUB timeout to 0 to skip the menu and boot the VM faster. \
+**Make sure there is no time sync daemons running** \
-Ensure the network interface is up with address `10.0.2.15` and default gateway `10.0.2.2` \
+Ensure the network interface is up with address `10.0.2.15` and default gateway `10.0.2.2` and set the DNS server to `10.0.2.3` \
 **Do not use `ping` to test QEMU user networking connectivity, it won't work, use curl (or other) instead** \
-From QEMU documentation :
-> If you are using the (default) SLiRP user networking, then ping (ICMP) will not work, though TCP and UDP will.
-Don't try to use ping to test your QEMU network configuration!
+(ping will work between VMs using the TAP interface though)

+When using `ping` to test connectivity between VM using QEMU with `-smp` more than 1 (as set in `/network_simulator/start.py`) you may see `ping: Warning: time of day goes back (-514824us), taking countermeasures`, maybe because the clock is not syncronized between the vCPUs. (<https://serverfault.com/questions/1078179/ping-warning-time-of-day-goes-back-203647us-taking-countermeasures>)

 For more info on QEMU networking check <https://wiki.qemu.org/Documentation/Networking> \
 \